Episode 108 – “1960: Norway’s Debut, Catherine?, and A Bad Boyfriend”

 We are not affiliated with the EBU (European Broadcasting Union), its partners, or SBS (Special Broadcasting Service).
 We are just fans.”

-In this episode, we chat about host city The Hague, the host of (and the rest) of 1980, the postcards, the controversies, the fashion at Eurovision 1980, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1980 based on a jury of two.
+In this episode, we chat about host city of The Hague, the hosts of 1976, the postcards, the controversies, the fashion at Eurovision 1976, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1976 based on a jury of two.

 Songs Include:

-The Yoda Beanie of Doom then gave us our next year for Season Four:
+The Yoda Beanie of Doom then gave us our last year for Season Five:

 You can also find WMP merch at https://www.redbubble.com/people/WindMachinePod